PHPerKael/wan2_lora_trainer/README.md

 Important note : settings shown in pictures does not represent the proper one for X purpose, it was just screenshots in different tests.
+To get the Default setting go to https://github.com/jaimitoes/ComfyUI_Wan2_1_lora_trainer/blob/main/docs/wan.md